smogon/pokemon-showdown/README.md

 Pokémon Showdown requires you to have [Node.js][6] installed, 8.x or later (7.7 or later can work, but you might as well be on the latest stable).

+You can install latest version of Node.js [for Linux here](https://nodejs.org/en/download/package-manager/), and download package [for Windows here](https://nodejs.org/en/download/current/).

 Next, obtain a copy of Pokémon Showdown.
 If you're reading this outside of GitHub, you've probably already done this.
 If you're reading this in GitHub, there's a "Clone or download" button near the top right (it's green).
 I recommend the "Open in Desktop" method - you need to install GitHub Desktop which is more work than "Download ZIP", but it makes it much easier to update in the long run (it lets you use the `/updateserver` command).

 Pokémon Showdown is installed and run using a command line.
 In Mac OS X, open `Terminal` (it's in Utilities).
 In Windows, open `Command Prompt` (type `cmd` into the Start menu and it should be the first result).
 Type this into the command line: